michaeltlombardi/pentola-book/manuscript/02-character-creation/e-relationships.md

 ### Religious Organizations

-Roll 1D12 6 times:
+Roll 1D12 6 times or, for fast generation, roll 1d12 and read straight across.

-- **Type:** The institution of the organization that defines its structure
++ **Type:** The institution of the organization that defines its structure
-- **Primary Domain:** The main focus of the religious group in this institution - they may have others, but this is what they're _most_ known for.
++ **Primary Domain:** The main focus of the religious group in this institution - they may have others, but this is what they're _most_ known for.
-- **Symbol:** The marking used to differentiate this organization from others
++ **Symbol:** The marking used to differentiate this organization from others
-- **Preferred Sacrifice:** The sacrifice that is considered most valuable to this organization
++ **Preferred Sacrifice:** The sacrifice that is considered most valuable to this organization
-- **Cleric Attire:** Ranking members of religious organizations are often visible by a special item of clothing
++ **Cleric Attire:** Ranking members of religious organizations are often visible by a special item of clothing
-- **Distinctive Feature:** In Pentola the beliefs and repeated behaviors of people change their bodies - members of organizations tend to acquire one or more distinctive features over time.
++ **Distinctive Feature:** In Pentola the beliefs and repeated behaviors of people change their bodies - members of organizations tend to acquire one or more distinctive features over time.

 | 1D12 | Type        | Primary Domain | Symbol   | Preferred Sacrifice | Cleric Attire | Distinctive Feature      |
 |:----:|:-----------:|:--------------:|:--------:|:-------------------:|:-------------:|:------------------------:|